KDE/digikam-doc/README.md

 The digiKam DocBook files are shared with the Showfoto handbook.

-## How to take a screenshot for the manual with Alpha Blending 3D Border
+## Take a screenshot with Alpha Blending 3D Border

 - Never use advanced color theme to take screenshots.
 Always use desktop default color and icon set.